Connected Mode

 From version 7.4, it is possible to share a setup configuration file with your team, simplifying the process.

-One team member must step through the First-time setup process, then export and commit the binding configuration to the repo.
-Any team member with project credentials running SonarLint will find the binding details inside of the project’s source folder.
+One team member must step through the first-time setup process, then export and commit the binding configuration to the repository.
+Any team member running SonarLint will find the binding details inside of the project’s source folder and automatically receive a notification to bind the project.

 Please see the Connected Mode setup page for detailed instructions.